It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 - Referral

-Each of these are channels that could significantly drive traffic, leads, and conversions to your website.
-Usually Direct is a bucket that is somewhat inaccurate and kind of a catchall for Google to attribute things they can’t figure out for one reason or another.
 But, as a brand, your top traffic and revenue drivers are likely going to come from Organic Search and Paid Search, so these are the most important to cultivate and grow.

-Many brands know right away that to growth hack and build quickly, you need to invest in bottom-of-the-funnel (BOFU) ads to get people to sign up (such as paid search/PPC or paid social).
 Online advertising is the quickest way to grow signups and cash and requires very little legwork other than a very smart ad expert to optimize campaigns.
 However, it’s VERY expensive.
 And if you stop spending, the return shuts off.

 So, How Do You Get Killer SEO?

-It all comes back to this: how much should you be spending on that killer SEO?
-What I know from the dozens of brands I’ve worked with for the last 10 years is this: you’re probably underinvesting and underspending in SEO.
-Nailing an SEO budget is hard and most of what we do at First Page is custom-based on your actual traffic, revenue, and growth numbers (along with cost of your service/product).
+Nailing an SEO budget is hard and most of what we do at RevenueZen is custom-based on your actual traffic, revenue, and growth numbers (along with cost of your service/product).

 I love this article that talks about how your SEO budget might stack up against your PPC or overall revenue.
 Of all the articles I’ve found that are giving advice on SEO budgets (that aren’t $5,000 a month), this article is the most in-depth I’ve seen in terms of understanding the entire picture of growth marketing, all of the channels of marketing, and how this ecosystem works together to drive revenue.

-I don’t want you to bounce though, so I’ll sum it up: their general advice is that your marketing budget should be 5–10 percent percent of your revenue, with SEO being a smaller allocation of that, perhaps 25–50 percent.
 The author also talks about how your SEO spend should stack up against your PPC spend, and he strongly advises against overspending on PPC while underspending on SEO (a tactic 99 percent of the businesses I see employ).
 This quote from the article’s author is one I would love to frame on the wall of my office because it’s how I also feel:

 “At a minimum, you should be spending at least 50 percent of what you’re spending on your PPC budget.
 A more ‘best practice’ benchmark would be matching 100 percent of your PPC budget.”